BuildArena: A Physics-Aligned Interactive Benchmark of LLMs for Engineering Construction

-LLMs execute the construction procedure via LLM agentic workflow \citep{zhang2025aflow}.
-For clear comparison between different LLMs, we restrict our consideration to workflows where all its entities employ the same LLM, differentiated by their respective prompts, as illustrated in Figure \ref{fig:pipeline}.
-After careful refinements, we finally obtained an effective workflow.
-Its design follows two principles: (1) a coarse-to-fine structure with an outline plan and progressing to granular, executable details \citep{xue2024decompose}; (2) a multi-party debate and multi-turn revision framework for incremental improvement of construction quality \citep{du2023improving}.
-Based on these principles, our workflow employs five entities: \planner (P), \drafter (D), \reviewer (R), \builder (B), and \guidance (G).
-In addition, \controller (C) is used for the task \transport.
-Prompt details are provided in Appendix \ref{app:workflow_prompts}.
-The workflow includes three stages, as shown in the bottom row of Figure \ref{fig:construction_procedure}: \begin{itemize} \item \textbf{Plan Phase}: Executed by \planner, this phase takes the task description and initial module set as input, outputting a structured construction plan in a predefined format. \item \textbf{Draft–Review Loop}: Based on the generated plan, \drafter produces design schematics. \reviewer reviews and verifies the schematics, guiding \drafter’s revisions.
-The loop repeats until approval; and terminates in failure if the plan violates predefined rules. \item \textbf{Build–Guidance Loop}: With approved schematics as input, \builder and \guidance collaborate on execution suggestions, building actions, and feedback. \guidance generates high-level suggestions step by step based on the draft, specifying the next action to invoke; \builder converts them into formatted construction commands for the Spatial Geometric Computation Library, which updates the states and returns either descriptive feedback or error prompts.
+\textbf{Build–Guidance Loop}: With approved schematics as input, \builder and \guidance collaborate on execution suggestions, building actions, and feedback. \guidance generates high-level suggestions step by step based on the draft, specifying the next action to invoke; \builder converts them into formatted construction commands for the Spatial Geometric Computation Library, which updates the states and returns either descriptive feedback or error prompts.
 The loop ends when \guidance confirms full completion, with the final state converted via the library into a conflict-free, simulation-compatible runnable file as the final result.
-Rejection by \guidance based on predefined rules terminates the process in failure. \end{itemize} This workflow serves as a baseline for the development of advanced workflows in the future.
+Rejection by \guidance based on predefined rules terminates the process in failure.
+This workflow serves as a baseline for the development of advanced workflows in the future.
 The workflow component can be substituted with any user-customized one.